On the Control of Asynchronous Automata: The distributed synthesis problem

-Not all actions are controllable by processes, and we assume that $A$ is partitioned in $A=A_c \sqcup A_e$ where $A_c$ is the set of controllable actions and $A_e$ the set of (uncontrollable) environment actions.
-Intuitively, processes cannot prevent their environment to play actions in $Ae$, while they can forbid some of the actions that are in $A_c$.
+where $A_c$ is the set of controllable actions and $A_e$ the set of (uncontrollable) environment actions.
+Intuitively, processes cannot prevent their environment to play actions in $A_e$, while they can decide whether to block or allow any action in $A_c$.

-The choice of actions by processes is dynamic: at every step, a process $p$ chooses a new set of controllable actions, depending on its (local) information about the way the play is (globally) going on.

-This information of a process $p$ on a play $u$ is assumed to be the $p$-view $\view_p(u)$: intuitively two processes cannot communicate together unless they synchronize on a common action.
-In this case they exchange as much information about the play as they want.
-In particular it allows them to compute at this instant their common view of the play, i.e. their causal past.
-Formally, for every $a$-prime play $ua\in\plays(\AA)$, this view is:

-We adopt a modern terminology and call the automaton $\AA$ together with the partition $A=A_c\cup A_e$ a \emph{distributed game}, or simply a game in this paper.
-In this game the processes play distributed strategies, defined as follows.